iillx/swift-evolution/proposals/7777-expanded-parameters.md

 test3(a: 10, b: 20) // error
 ```

-When given an optional type to an expanded parameter, the compiler will try to build the desugared type, `Optional<SimpleClass>`.
+In the example above the compiler will try to build `Optional<SimpleClass>`.
 In the future this behavior can be explored to allow unwrapping the optional.